wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Easily create "add to cart" button with options if needed (price, shipping, options variations).
 The cart's shortcode can be displayed on posts or pages.
 * Use a function to add dynamic "add to cart" button directly in your theme.
 * Minimal number of configuration items to keep the plugin lightweight.
+* Sell any kind of tangible products from your site.
+* Sell any type of media file that you upload to your WordPress site.
+For example: you can sell ebooks (PDF), music (MP3), videos, photos etc.
+* Your customers will automatically get an email with the media file that they paid for.
 * Show a nicely formatted product display box on the fly using a simple shortcode.
-* You can use Paypal sandbox to do testing if needed.
+* You can use Paypal sandbox to do testing if needed (before you go live).
-* Collect special instruction from your customers on the PayPal checkout page.
+* Collect special instructions from your customers on the PayPal checkout page.
+* The orders menu will show you all the orders that you have received from your site.
 * Compatible with WordPress Multi-site Installation.
 * and more...